wallop51/wallops-better-progression/README.md

 Sounds used in 'Arid Echoes'
  - KELSOT35 kicking sand like dog.wav by acs272 -- https://freesound.org/s/213219/ -- License: Attribution 4.0
  - The Underworld by erlipresidente -- https://freesound.org/s/415886/ -- License: Attribution 4.0

+Sounds used for the Bronze
- - CRACKLE (7).wav by DefySolipsis -- https://freesound.org/s/531437/ -- License: Creative Commons 0
+ - Stonefall sounds by TechspiredMinds -- https://freesound.org/s/729212/ -- License: Attribution 4.0